engegu/Documentation/NORCCIS/placeholders/how-to-use.md

+## No guidelines available yet
-There are no guidelines for using this element available at the moment.
+There are no specific guidelines for using this element available at the moment.
 This might change!
 ## Is it being worked on?
 Check the [production status](https://zeroheight.com/40ca136a2/v/0/p/15adc5-production-status) page to see if it is being worked on.
 Contact the design system teams for more specific details.
 ## Need help using this element?